 - Cold pasta salads – toss chimichurri sauce with the noodles of your choice along with some fresh veggies and shredded rotisserie chicken.
 It’s the best chicken pasta salad you will ever eat!

 One of the most basic and easiest ways to use it is as a simple condiment.
-Add a dollop onto a serving of steak, poultry, pork, fish, or vegetables for an extra dose of flavor.
+Add a dollop onto a serving of steak, poultry, pork, fish, potatoes or vegetables for an extra dose of flavor.
 Here are some other delicious dishes to serve it with.

 - Oven Cooked Salmon or Cedar Plank Salmon